isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1151.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Million Accounting and Stock Control System Version 3 - Package E (5 Users with Mobile App access)
+15800

 ### Support Level
+Up to Additional criteria:
-Up to Generic for SMEs <br>
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-Accounting Management, Inventory Management and Sales Management System (Part 3)
+Company Name:CSG Software Pte Ltd
+Web URL: www.csglobal-group.com
+Contact Hotline: 65882378
+Contact Email: marketing@csglobal-group.com

 ### Contact Information
-7549
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.